 Instead, if you die without a will, your estate will likely go through the probate process.
 A judge will apply Texas intestate succession laws to determine how to distribute your assets and who will act as your estate’s executor.

-Intestacy laws in Texas prioritize immediate family members when distributing estate assets.
+Intestacy laws in Texas prioritize immediate family members when distributing the deceased’s estate and assets.
 Under these laws, your close friends or distant relatives are unlikely to receive anything.
+State intestacy laws vary, so it is important to understand the specific rules in Texas to avoid undesired distribution of assets.

-If you die without a will, Texas probate courts often use a family hierarchy model that starts with a surviving spouse at the top, followed by children, parents, and so on, to determine inheritance.
+If you die without a will, Texas probate courts often use a family hierarchy model that starts with a surviving spouse at the top, followed by children, parents, and any children born and so on, to determine inheritance.
 The graphic below outlines who may inherit your property if you do not have a will in Texas:

 One of the first steps a probate court will take is to appoint an administrator or executor for your estate.
 A judge will appoint someone to fill this role if you die without a will.
 This person will have a tremendous amount of responsibility, including: